ineshbose/boyd_bot_messenger/README.md

 - [ ] Tests
 - [ ] Deadlines from Moodle
 - [ ] Cross questions, contexts, proper specific questions

-## Contributions & Thanks
-Contributions are more than welcome in any form! <br />

 ### Testers
 * [Jakub Jelinek](https://github.com/kubajj)